 Mesa's newest park has been transformed into a premier recreation destination for families to enjoy (and cool off at).
-Free to visit and home to Sloan Park — the spring training destination of the Chicago Cubs — the destination features a splash pad with multiple water features, five-acre urban fishing lake, a 50 Genesis climbing tower, miles of accessible sidewalks, plenty of shaded picnic areas and so much more.
-The park is free to the public and home to Sloan Park (formerly Cubs Park).
+Free to visit and home to Sloan Park — the spring training destination of the Chicago Cubs — the destination features a splash pad with multiple water features, five-acre urban fishing lake, a 50 Genesis climbing tower, miles of accessible sidewalks, and plenty of shaded picnic areas perfect for drying off while remaining cool.

 3. Pioneer Park

 Founders' Park in Queen Creek takes splash pads to the next level.
 Here, kids can play with water cannons, mushrooms and more as they explore the 4,000-square-foot water playground.
 Open each year from March to October, it’s the perfect way to enjoy the weather, whether it’s Spring Break or summer vacation.

-The shipwreck themed splash pad at Mansel Carter Oasis Park is ARGG-uably one of the best around!
+The pirate shipwreck-themed splash pad at Mansel Carter Oasis Park is "aargh"-uably one of the best around.
 Queen Creek's newest and largest park pulls out all the stops for this water retreat.
-After splashing around, make time to take in the views of the 5 acre lake and waterfall, and post up for a leisurely lunch at one of the 8 shaded ramadas.
+After splashing around, make time to take in the views of the 5-acre lake and waterfall, and post up for a leisurely lunch at one of the eight shaded ramadas.